linux-club-umd/presentations/licensing/slides.md

 > Copyleft licenses lets people do almost anything they want with your project, /except/ distributing closed source versions. (choosealicense)

-- Changes must redistributed with a copyleft license and with source code
+- Changes must be redistributed with a copyleft license and with source code
 - Some copyleft licenses (GPL) may be incompatible with proprietary code
   <!--  TODO: Confirm with source.
 Elaborate or clarify. -->
   - LGPL probably doesn't have these problems